Industry 4.0 & artificial intelligence: 8 manufacturing applications for AI

 8 manufacturing applications for AI

-1. Predictive quality analytics
+1. AI-powered predictive quality analytics

 We might as well start with what we know best.
 The goal of predictive quality analytics is to leverage the data generated before, during, and after the manufacturing production process in order to improve first time through, and reduce scrap and rework.